 #2.
 Environmental Friendly

 Although this energy is withdrawn from under the Earth, there is no emission to the fields.
-The carbon footprint of the geothermal power plants is minimal, which releases 99% fewer carbons dioxides for every megawatt-hour of electricity it generates.
+The carbon footprint of geothermal power plants is minimal, which releases 99% fewer carbon dioxides for every megawatt-hour of electricity it generates.

 There may be other factors causing pollution, but this appears to be less in comparison to the production of other resources.
 For example, free hot water and electricity generation does not cause noise pollution.